Persistent Cough Remedies: Easy Breathing Exercises

-These 2 easiest remedies are often sufficient to stop or reduce bouts of persistent coughing and gradually to recover.
+These 2 easiest remedies for chronic coughing are often sufficient to stop or reduce bouts of persistent coughing and gradually to recover.
 However, you can subdue coughing even faster if you use the most potent anti-coughing breathing exercise called "reduced breathing".

 Remedy No. 3.
 Sit down in a comfortable position, preferably at an ordinary table, on a straight chair.
 While having the bout of coughing, try your best to relax and at the end of your usual exhalation, pinch your nose and hold your breath (the mouth should be closed all the time) until you experience moderate discomfort.